 Mary River Festival is run by the community for the community.
 A small group of volunteers from all different walks of life come together each year with one goal in mind, to create an event for the whole community to enjoy.
+It is co-ordinated through Save the Mary River Coordinating Group Inc.

 The festivals vision is to bring the Gympie region and other regions that reside beside the Mary River together to celebrate the wealth and abundance that the river brings to our region through drama, music, art, fun, education and discussion.